CSI-Juan-Jimenez/CSI-Juan-Jimenez/README.md

 ### My name is Juan Pablo Jiménez Blanco
 ### Who am I?
 I am in eight grade in Colegio San Ignacio de Loyola.
 I like to fix electronics, and play guitar.
 I also like to play waterpolo and study.
-My favorite videogames are roblox, minecraft and terraria.
+My favorite videogames are Rblox, Minecraft and Terraria.

 ### Hobbies:
 * Restoring and using electronics